-- Data-entry of statistics and evaluation forms
+Data-entry of statistics and evaluation forms

-This internship is designed for people at the start of their museum career.
+	This internship is designed for people at thinking about exploring a career in museums.
 Interns in the department:

-- have studied/are studying Art History, Fine Art or a related field
+	- Are studying Art History, Fine Art or a related field

 	- have some experience of working with children